accdavlo/calcolo-scientifico/lectures/03/031_transport.md

     \rho v (E I + (p+ \frac23 \mu \nabla \cdot \mathbf{v}) I -\mu (\nabla \mathbf{v}+\nabla \mathbf{v}^T)) - \kappa \nabla T
 \end{pmatrix} = 0,
 $$
-where $\kappa$ is the heat conduction coefficient and $T$ represents the temperature of the gas.
+where $I$ is the identity, $\kappa$ is the heat conduction coefficient and $T$ represents the temperature of the gas.
 The dynamic viscosity $\mu$  is linked with the heat conduction through the Prandtl number Pr with the law
 $$
 \kappa = \frac{\mu \gamma c_v}{\text{Pr}}
 $$